When it comes to buying your first home, there’s a lot to learn — and fast.

-The thing is, this might be something you might already be taking care of, by arranging your homeowners insurance.
+The thing is, this could be something you might be already taking care of, by arranging your homeowners insurance.

 Homeowners insurance vs hazard insurance